SAVE THE DATE: EUROBIKE Convention - Designing the Future of Mobility on June 21, 2023

-With the EUROBIKE Convention - Designing the future of mobility, EUROBIKE 2022 will for the first time offer a platform for cross-stakeholder exchange on cycling and beyond.
-Together with representatives from politics, administration, science and civil society, we, the actors of the mobility revolution, will discuss how we can jointly realize the city of the future.
-With an interdisciplinary view, we are looking for solution-oriented ways to make bicycles, e-bikes and LEV`s an accepted and equal means of transport for more people, to change our mobility culture and to advance the necessary infrastructure, as well as the built environment as a "city of short distances".
-With the conviction that we can only implement the city of the future together, let's break new ground together from here on.
+With the EUROBIKE Convention - Designing the Future of Mobility, EUROBIKE has been offering a platform for cross-stakeholder professional exchange about cycling and beyond for the first time since 2022.
+Together with representatives from politics, administration, science and civil society, we, the players in the transport transition, discuss how we can realize the city of the future together.
+With an interdisciplinary view, we are looking for solutions-oriented ways to make bicycles, e-bikes and LEV's an accepted and equal means of transport for more people, to change our mobility culture and the necessary infrastructure, as well as the built environment as a "city of short distances". to advance With the conviction that we can only implement the city of the future together, let us break new ground together.

-The EUROBIKE Convention - Designing the future of moblity will discuss the following thematic blocks:
+In 2022 the EUROBIKE Convention - Designing the future of moblity has discussed the following thematic blocks:

 1. Planning and designing the city of tomorrow.